KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

 Filenames that begin with a dot are hidden.
 To see them, use `ls` with the `-a` option.

-# The Linux Filesystem Hierarchy Standard
+# The Linux filesystem

-Most Linux distributions conform to this standard somewhat closely.
+Linux distributions generally follow the [Linux Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) but there are differences between distributions.

 Linux organizes files in a hierarchical tree-like directory structure which starts with the root directory (`/`).